PaloAltoNetworks/prismacloud-cli/README.md

 pc --columns hostname,repoTag.repo,osDistro -o csv images -l 1
 ```

+## Environment variables

+To overwrite the default settings for console output, set environment variables MAX_WIDTH and MAX_COLUMNS.

 ## Commands
 The cli has several commands to work with, see the screenshot below for an example, but use ```pc --help``` to see the latest list for your version.